The Big Picture On How To Spot Professional Tenants:

 Then the applicant calls on the phone, to explain that they fell on hard times, lost their job (through no fault of their own, mind you), went through a gut-wrenching divorce, lost their sister to tragedy.
 Maybe a combination of all three.
 Maybe there were identity thieves involved, or Nigerian princes, or shark attacks, or zombies.

-But they appeal to your sense of humanity, to your heartstrings, and tell their tale in a way that makes you want to help them get back on their feet again.
+The point is, they appeal to your sense of humanity, to your heartstrings, and tell their tale in a way that makes you want to help them get back on their feet again.

 So you do your good deed for the week and offer to sign a lease agreement with them, congratulating yourself for your open-mindedness and willingness to help people on hard times turn their lives around.